UNSW-Redback-Racing/DAQ-Technical-Assessment/firmware/docs/README.md

 ### What is it?

-DBC files is a text file that defines the structure of CAN frames.
+DBC files are text files which define the structure of CAN frames.
 They can be used to encode the data into a CAN frame or decode the data from a frame.

 ![dbc_breakdown](dbc_breakdown.png)